valentin-bielecki-tellae/EQASIM/sphinx_doc/cases/nantes.md

 # Nantes

-The pipeline makes it easy to create synthetic populations and simulations for other regions than Île-de-France.
-In any case, we recommend to first follow instructions to set up a [synthetic population for Île-de-France](../population.md) and (if desired) the [respective simulation](../simulation.md).
-The following describes the steps and additional data sets necessary to create a population and simulation for **Nantes** and its surrounding department Loire-Atlantique.
+The following page describes the steps and additional data sets necessary to create a population and simulation for **Nantes** and its surrounding department Loire-Atlantique.

 ## Additional data